 - How to contact the National Kidney Foundation or Alport Syndrome Foundation with questions

-The National Kidney Foundation (NKF) is the oldest non-profit health organization dedicated to preventing kidney diseases and improving the health and well-being of individuals and families affected by kidney disease.
+The National Kidney Foundation, a major voluntary nonprofit health organization, is dedicated to preventing kidney disease, improving the health and well-being of individuals and families affected by kidney disease and increasing the availability of kidneys for transplantation.
 Education of patients and healthcare providers is a big part of the NKF's work, and we support kidney patients by providing all sorts of educational materials, programs, and patient services.
 Visit our website.

 The Alport Syndrome Foundation's (ASF) mission is to improve the lives of those affected by Alport syndrome through education, empowerment, advocacy and the funding of research.
 The ASF is the leading independent resource for patients and families worldwide, collaborating with medical professionals and researchers across the globe to serve patients by centralizing medical information, hosting patient meetings and conferences, facilitating advocacy and education, and providing a network of support.
 Visit our website.

 EL-PFDD meetings bring together patients and their care-partners, representatives from the U.S. Food and Drug Administration (FDA), pharmaceutical companies interested in developing drugs for the disease, and doctors who are experts in the particular disease- all to hear from patients about the disease in question.
 In these meetings, the patient's experience is brought to the forefront for the FDA and pharmaceutical companies to understand.
 "Externally-led" refers to PFDD meetings that are led by organizations outside of the FDA.

 - FDA in its role to approve new medicines

 - EL-PFDD meetings help the FDA to understand what it's like to live with a particular disease, and therefore, what symptoms and burdens matter most to patients.